Can you name all the Google ranking factors?

-Google is constantly improving its algorithms in order to provide the best search experience for users.
+Google is constantly improving its algorithm in order to provide the best search experience for users.
 As a result, Google ranks high-quality content better than low-quality content.

 But how is the quality level established?

-High-quality content typically includes relevant and accurate information that is written in a clear and concise manner.
-It should also be well structured, updating regularly with new information when applicable.
+High-quality content typically includes relevant and accurate information that is written by people who is expert in the field.
+It should also be well structured, and updated with new information when applicable.

 But wait — there’s more.